SAMADRITA-KAR/Agentic-AI-Chatbot/README.md

-# ChatGPT using Artificial Intelligence
+# Generative AI Chatbot using Artificial Intelligence

 This is a simple chat-based question-answering system powered by OpenAI's GPT-3.5 Turbo model.
 The project allows users to input questions, and the AI model responds with relevant answers.